jeremyreeder/gridscout/docs/_posts/2020-06-11-good-knots-for-bungee-line.md

 ---

-Bungee line and other super stretchy cordage can't be fastened securely with most traditional knots.
+Bungee line and other super stretchy cordage can't be fastened securely with traditional knots.
 Here are a few knots that work exceptionally well in bungee.

 ### Fixed loops